rainbowjose/ansible-teamcity/README.md

 ansible-teamcity
 =========

-ansible-teamcity is an [Ansible](http://ansible.com) role.
+ansible-teamcity is an [Ansible](http://ansible.com) roles.
-Use this role to install [Teamcity](http://www.jetbrains.com/teamcity/) server.
+Use this roles to install [Teamcity](http://www.jetbrains.com/teamcity/) server and agents.
 Tested on Ubuntu 18.04 with Teamcity 2020.1.5 .

 Requirements
 ------------